gravitational/teleport/rfd/0178-github-proxy.md

 --integration` or `tctl integration rotate` command can be implemented in the future.

-One can still perform a graceful CA rotation with the MVP with these **manual**
+One can still perform a CA rotation with the MVP with these **manual** steps:
-steps:
 1. Create a new integration for the same organization and import the CA to GitHub.
-2. Test through a new GitHub proxy server that everything works.
-3. Either switch the old GitHub proxy server to the new integration, or copy the new CA to the old integration.
+2. Point the GitHub proxy server to the new integration.
-4. Clean up.
+3. Clean up.

 ### Git protocol v2